alastairparagas/bigdata_mapreduce_mongo/README.md

 ## Instructions
 First, make sure to have Docker installed (based on your operating system).
 [Install is through here!](https://www.docker.com/) After you have Docker installed, make sure it's running fine by issuing the commands `docker -v` and `docker-compose -v`

+Docker will then handle spinning up services and filling up databases with data for us!

+## The manual way
 After, `cd` into the folder where this project is under.
 Simply run `docker-compose up` and it will spin up the containers for you automagically!

 You can graphically access the contents of the MongoDB database on `<localhost|dockerport>:8081`